 DFCS' Office of Adult Services and Basic Support, Bureau of Domestic Violence, Sexual Assault, & Human Trafficking has oversight for three statewide systems: Domestic Violence Prevention & Intervention (DVPI), Partner Abuse Intervention Programs (PAIP) and Sexual Assault Prevention & Response.

-Partner Abuse Intervention Programs (PAIPs), compliment Domestic Violence Prevention Intervention (DVPI) programs, as they work with perpetrators of intimate partner violence to promote change, reduce the incidence of violence, and provide an option for the criminal justice system for offenders.
-PAIPs provide assessments, information and referrals, conducts groups, and service coordination with mandatory referrals sources and other providers as well as participate in community efforts to address intimate partner violence.
+Partner Abuse Intervention Programs (PAIPs) complement Domestic Violence Prevention Intervention (DVPI) programs, as they work with perpetrators of intimate partner violence to promote change, reduce the incidence of violence, and provide an option for the criminal justice system for offenders.
+PAIPs provide assessments, information, and referrals, conducts groups, and service coordination with mandatory referrals sources and other providers as well as participate in community efforts to address intimate partner violence.

 Human Trafficking, which was established originally as an Initiative in 2014, was merged with the Bureau of Domestic Violence and Sexual Assault in March of 2016 to provide support and facilitate local office processes for survivors of Human Trafficking.
 The initiative works internally and externally with partners to provide identification, response, and support for survivors in the fight against Human Trafficking as well organize/coordinate trainings for other state agencies, service providers, and communities.
-There are two taskforces (Cook County & Statewide) consisting of services providers, state and federal agencies.
+There are two taskforces (Cook County & Statewide) consisting of services providers, state, and federal agencies.
 There are currently eight known shelters for human trafficking survivors in the state.
-Starting in FY20, data collection and reporting on human trafficking survivors as primary or secondary presented issue will now be provided by the Sexual Assault and Domestic Violence providers respectively through the InfoNet data system funded by the Bureau of Domestic Violence, Sexual Assault, & Human Trafficking.

-DFCS' Emergency and Transitional Housing Program provides immediate emergency shelter, meals, transitional housing, and/or supportive services to approximately 40,000 homeless adults and children each year.
-This task is completed by utilizing three components, which includes: Overnight Shelters, Voucher Shelters, and Transitional Shelters.
-Case Management, advocacy, and counseling services are provided by these programs.
-The Emergency and Transitional Housing Program provider will adhere to requirements outlined in the Emergency Food and Shelter Program Statute, which is located at 89 Illinois Administrative Code Sub Part E Section 130.400.
+DFCS' Emergency and Transitional Housing Program provides immediate emergency shelter, meals, transitional housing, and supportive services to approximately 40,000 homeless adults and children each year.
+This work is completed by utilizing three components, including: Overnight Shelters, Voucher Shelters, and Transitional Shelters.
+These programs provide case management, advocacy, and counseling services.
+The Emergency and Transitional Housing Program provider will adhere to requirements outlined in the Emergency Food and Shelter Program, which is located at 89 Illinois Administrative Code Section 130.400.